 Combine the oatmeal and the milk in a bowl and set aside for about an hour.
 You can also let this sit overnight in the fridge.

 - In a large bowl mix together the flour, sugar and baking powder.

-- Stir the wet mixture into the dry mixture and mix until just combined.
+Stir the Irish oatmeal/dairy free milk mixture, applesauce and oil into the dry mixture and mix until just combined.

 - Divide the mixture evenly between the tins.